hexpm/specifications/registry-v2.md

 A release is retired if the `retired` field is set on `Release`.
 A `RetirementStatus` has a `RetirementReason` enum and may include a message that clarifies the reason.
 Clients MUST accept future additions to `RetirementReason`; the protobuf library that generates the files under `registry/` decodes unknown enum values as their integer value.

-Clients MUST NOT reject a release solely because it is retired.
+Without an active dependency policy that rejects its current retirement reason, clients MUST NOT reject a release solely because it is retired.
 This preserves repeatable builds that already depend on the release.

 ## Dependency policies